-- A. Any person who believes the rules and regulations promulgated under R.I.
-Gen. Laws Chapter 28-25 impose an undue burden upon the owner or user, may request a variation from such rule or regulation.
+- A. Any person who believes the rules and regulations -promulgated under R.I.
+Gen. Laws § -28-25 of the General Laws impose an undue burden upon the owner or user, may request a variation from such rule or regulation.
 The request for variation shall be made to the Administrator of Occupational Safety in writing and shall specify how equivalent safety is to be maintained.
-The Administrator, after investigation and such hearing as it may direct, may grant such variation from the terms of any rule or regulation provided such special conditions as may be specified are maintained in order to provide equivalent safety. - B. Any person denied a variance under § 2.5.30 of this Part may grieve such determination by submitting such appeal in writing to the Occupational Safety and Health Review Board.
+The Administrator, after investigation and such hearing as it may direct, may grant such variation from the terms of any rule or regulation provided such special conditions as may be specified are maintained in order to provide equivalent safety. - B. Any person denied a variance under § 2.5.30 of this Part, Section 30 (a) of these rules, may grieve such determination by submitting such appeal in writing to the

+Occupational Safety and Health Review Board.
 Said board, created by R.I.
-Gen. Laws Chapter 28-20,

-- shall hear evidence concerning such action and determine whether said variation does, in fact, provide for equivalent safety. - C. When there is a reason to believe, or upon receipt of a complaint that a variation does not provide freedom from danger equivalent to the published rule or regulation, the Administrator or Chief Inspector by direction after notice to the owner or user and complainant, and after hearing and investigation as it may direct, may continue in force, suspend, revoke, or modify the conditions specified in any variation.
+Gen. Laws Ch.
+Chapter 28-20 of the General Laws, shall hear evidence concerning such action and determine whether said variation does, in fact, provide for equivalent safety.

+C. When there is a reason to believe, or upon receipt of a complaint that a variation does not provide freedom from danger equivalent to the published rule or regulation, the Administrator or Chief Inspector by direction after notice to the owner or user and complainant, and after hearing and investigation as it may direct, may continue in force, suspend, revoke, or modify the conditions specified in any variation.
 No declaration, act or omission of the Administrator or of the Chief Inspector, or authorized inspectors other than a written order authorizing a variation as permitted above, shall be deemed to exempt, either wholly or in part, expressly or implied, any owner or user from full compliance with the terms of any rule or regulation.